 state the Charges due, calculated correctly, and

-be supported by GST receipts if Expenses are claimed and any other verifying documentation reasonably requested by the Buyer.
+be supported by GST receipts if Expenses are claimed, and any other verifying documentation reasonably requested by the Buyer.

-Payment

-If the Buyer receives a valid tax invoice on or before the 3rd Business Day of the month, the Buyer must pay that tax invoice by the 20th calendar day of that month.
-Any valid tax invoice received after the 3rd Business Day of the month will be paid by the Buyer on the 20th calendar day of the month following the month it is received.
-The Buyer's obligation to pay is subject to clauses 3.2, 3.4 and 11.10.
+Payment: Subject to clauses 3.4 and 11.4(f), if the Buyer receives a valid tax invoice:

+on or before the 3rd Business Day of the month, the Buyer will pay that invoice by the 20th calendar day of that month, or

+after the 3rd Business Day of the month, the Buyer will pay that invoice by the 20th calendar day of the following month.

-If the Buyer disputes a tax invoice or any part of a tax invoice that complies with clause 3.2, the Buyer must notify the Supplier within 10 Business Days of the date of receipt of the tax invoice.
-The Buyer must pay the portion of the tax invoice that is not in dispute.
-The Buyer may withhold payment of the disputed portion until the dispute is resolved.
+Dispute: The Buyer must notify the Supplier within 10 Business Days of the date of receipt of a tax invoice if the Buyer disputes any part of that tax invoice, and the Buyer:

+must pay the portion of the tax invoice that is not in dispute (and the Supplier will provide a further valid tax invoice for the undisputed amount if required), and

+may withhold payment of the disputed portion until the dispute is resolved.

 Contract management

-Contract Manager

-The persons named in Schedule 1 as the Contract Managers are responsible for managing the Contract, including:
+Contract Manager: The persons named in Schedule 1 as the Contract Managers will manage the Contract, including:

 managing the relationship between the Parties